Applying for a residence permit to move to a close relative in Sweden

 Moreover, the general rule is that anyone living in Sweden should be able to support themselves and their family members who may be granted residence permits.
 The maintenance requirement will not apply, under certain conditions, to those who have been granted residence permits in Sweden as persons in need of protection.
 One important requirement is that close relatives must apply for residence permits within three months of the date on which the person in need of protection was granted a residence permit.

 The quickest and easiest way to apply for a residence permit is to apply online over the Internet.
-An online application goes directly to the Swedish Migration Agency and is given priority.
-The Agency aims to reach a decision within four months.
+An online application goes directly to the Swedish Migration Board.

-If you cannot or do not want to apply online, you can submit an application directly to the Swedish Embassy.
+If you are still unable or do not want to apply online, you can submit an application document in person to the Swedish embassy.
+You need to make an appointment.

 Rules and required documents